Questions and Answers

 Research projects are expected to generate new data to improve patient care for those requiring oral anticoagulation treatment, specifically with apixaban, in relevant disease areas for approved indications or areas of unmet medical needs or special interest.

-ARISTA-USA awardees are encouraged to present study results at scientific meetings and publish in peer-reviewed journals within 6-12 months of completing the study.
+ARISTA-USA research grant recipients are encouraged to present study results at scientific meetings and publish in peer-reviewed journals within 6−12 months of completing the study.

 Will non-drug research proposals be considered?